Stannp/stannp-php/README.md

 ```

 A complete list of methods can be found [~~here~~]().
-More information regarding parameters and API options can be found [here](https://www.stannp.com/direct-mail-api)
+More information regarding parameters and API options can be found within the Stannp API documentation [here](https://www.stannp.com/direct-mail-api)

 #### Usage examples:
 ```php